- Introduction: The Long Way To Spain

 05/13 AM19 Mexico City to Los Angeles departing 9:45AM arriving 11:50AM

 The catch is that Delta doesn’t let you redeem miles from Europe to most destinations in the US via Mexico City.
 However, Air France FlyingBlue does.
-So I transferred points I racked up on the Citi Prestige® Card from Citi ThankYou to Air France FlyingBlue.
+So I transferred points I racked up on cards such as the Citi Premier® Card (review) or my Citi Prestige® Card from Citi ThankYou to Air France FlyingBlue.

 The one-way award cost was 62,500 FlyingBlue miles plus $63.36 in taxes — there are no fuel surcharges when redeeming FlyingBlue miles on Aeromexico, making this a great use of points.